-Prepare for Flood
+Prepare Before a Flood

-o If flash flooding is a risk for your location, watch for potential signs such as heavy rain.
+- If flash flooding is a risk for your location, watch for potential signs such as heavy rain.

-o Lean and practice evacuation routes, shelter plans, and flash flood response.
+- Learn and practice evacuation routes, shelter plans, and flash flood response.

-o Purchase or renew a flood insurance policy.
+- Purchase or renew a flood insurance policy.

-o Keep important documents in a waterproof container.
+- Store important documents in a waterproof container.

 During a Flood

-o Do not walk, swim, or drive through flood waters.
+- Do not walk, swim, or drive through flood waters.
 Turn Around, Don’t Drown!

-o Stay off bridges over fast-moving water.
+- Stay off bridges over fast-moving water.

-o If trapped in a building, go to the highest level.
+- If trapped in a building, go to the highest level.
 Do not climb into a closed attic, you may become trapper by rising floodwater.
 Go to the roof only if necessary.
 Once there, signal for help.

-After a Flood
+Stay Safe After a Flood

-o Return home only when authorities say it is safe.
+- Pay attention to authorities for information and instructions.
+Return home only when authorities say it is safe.

-o Avoid driving in flooded areas, except in emergencies.
+- Avoid driving except in emergencies.

-o Avoid wading in floodwater, which can contain dangerous debris and be contaminated.
+- Avoid wading in floodwater, which can be contaminated and contain dangerous debris.
 Underground or downed power lines can also electrically charge the water.

-o Use a generator or other gasoline-powered machinery ONLY outdoors and away form windows.
+- Use a generator or other gasoline-powered machinery ONLY outdoors and away from windows.